Shapeshifter17/Shapeshifter17/README.md

 My name is Andrei Barbulescu and I am a third-year computer science student at Concordia University.
 I have recently made the switch to a linux developping environment and I am learning how to use NeoVim and tmux right now.

-## Projects

-I'm currently working on a board game in c++ that I will be releasing soon

 ## Languages and tools